Carina-P/ms3-best-books/README.md

 ![implementation of US_003](wireframes/buy_in_ten_top_books.jpg)

 ![implementation of US_003](wireframes/buy_modal.jpg)
-- US_004: As a user I want to see which books are most popular on the site.
+- US_004: As a user, I want to see which books are most popular on the site.

 ![implementation of US_004](wireframes/best_books.jpg)
-- US_005: As a user I want to look for most popular books in a category.
+- US_005: As a user, I want to look for the most popular books in a category.

 ![implementation of US_005](wireframes/search_best_in_category.jpg)

 ![implementation of US_005](wireframes/result_search_in_category.jpg)
-- US_006: As a user I want to add book to the site.
+- US_006: As a user, I want to add a book to the site.

 ![implementation of US_006](wireframes/search_to_add_book.jpg)

 ![implementation of US_006](wireframes/retrieved_information_to_add_book_1.jpg)

 ![implementation of US_006](wireframes/retrieved_information_to_add_book_2.jpg)
-- US_007: As a user I want to edit information about the book.
+- US_007: As a user, I want to edit information about the book.
     - Notice!
 This user story is not implemented yet.
-- US_007: As a user I want to remove book.
+- US_007: As a user, I want to remove a book.

 ![implementation of US_007](wireframes/delete_book_and_add_opinion.jpg)
-- US_008: As a user I want to grade a book.
+- US_008: As a user, I want to grade a book.
-- US_009: As a user I want to give a review of a book.
+- US_009: As a user, I want to give a review of a book.

 ![implementation of US_008 and US_009](wireframes/best_books.jpg)

 ![implementation of US_008 and US_009](wireframes/grade_and_review.jpg)
-- US_010: As a user I want to edit my opinion of a book.
+- US_010: As a user, I want to edit my opinion of a book.
-- US_011: As a user I want to remove my opinion of a book.
+- US_011: As a user, I want to remove my opinion of a book.

 ![implementation of US_010 and US_011](wireframes/edit_opinion.jpg)

 ![implementation of US_010](wireframes/change_opinion.jpg)
-- US_0012: As a user I want to register (sign up) to the system.
+- US_0012: As a user, I want to register (sign up) to the system.

 ![implementation of US_012](wireframes/signup.jpg)
-- US_0013: As a user I want to log in to the system.
+- US_0013: As a user, I want to log in to the system.

 ![implementation of US_013](wireframes/login.jpg)
-- US_0014: As a user I want to log out of the system.
+- US_0014: As a user, I want to log out from the system.

 ![implementation of US_014](wireframes/message_and_navbar.jpg)
-- US_0015: As a "administration" user I want to add categories.
+- US_0015: As an "administration" user, I want to add categories.
-- US_0016: As a "administartion" user I want to remove category
+- US_0016: As an "administration" user, I want to remove category
-- US_0017: As a "administration" user I want to edit category.
+- US_0017: As an "administration" user, I want to edit category.

 ![implementation of US_015, US_016 and US_017](wireframes/category_groups.jpg)